Search the Community

 tobie-lisbon93 posted a topic in Fossil ID

 First trip fossil hunting.
 Mix of vertibrate fossil, unidentified trace fossils, and pretty rocks (hard to tell from from the photo).
 Second batch is from Caparica, Miocene, including shark teeth (probably maku).
-Anyone want to help ID some? -
+Anyone want to help ID some?- 10 replies

 From the album: Shark Fossil collection